Never Let Me Go (2010 film): Development

 Alex Garland, a long-time friend of Ishiguro, asked the author for the rights to the novel before he had finished reading it.
 Before the novel was published in 2005, Garland had already written a script for a possible film.
 He gave the screenplay to two producers, Andrew Macdonald and Allon Reich, and development started at that moment.
 "We are delighted to be shooting this special project, which Alex Garland first brought to us before the book's publication in 2005."
 The script for the film was 96 pages long and divided into chapters.
 Director Mark Romanek was originally attached to The Wolfman, but when he was dropped from that production for an unknown reason, he accepted the offer to work on Never Let Me Go.
 The movie was made into a dystopian drama.
 Romanek was glad to get the opportunity to shoot this film: "From the moment I finished [reading] the novel, it became my dream to film it.
 Ishiguro's conception is so daring, so eerie and beautiful.
 Alex Garland's adaptation is sensitive and precise.
 The cast is perfect, the crew superb."
 The Seattle Times observed that the project was "something of a departure" for the novelist, noting that it merges Ishiguro's signature "elegant prose with a decidedly science-fiction theme".

+I toyed around with filming some futuristic buildings and stuff, but it never felt right.
+I wanted to make a love story.